SAP-samples/teched2023-IN263/exercises/ex3/README.md

     ```
     ![plot](./images/RuleField.png)

+### 3. Release and Deploy SAP Build Process Automation Decision

-5. To use the decision in our CAP extension application we need to deploy the Decision created.
+1. To use the decision in our CAP extension application we need to deploy the Decision created.

     First click on **Release** to release the Decisions.